Danilock/Danilock/README.md

 # Hi, I'm Daniel!
 Hope you have a fun time looking to my inner coding side!

-#### Being a game programmer is one of the best decisions I've made in my life... for real.
+#### Being a game programmer is the biggest decision I've made in my life.
+Sometimes I love it, sometimes I regret it...

 <H1 align = "center"> Projects </H1>
 <H2 align = "center"> <a href="https://github.com/Danilock/Project-Scarlata" target="_blank">Project-Scarlata</a> </H2>